-- 1. Account for non-Gaussian error distribution by means of Iteratively Reweighted Least Squares with Huber weights (or to change the functional model) when estimating the model parameters in the Comprehensive Inversion. - 2.
+- 1. Account for non-Gaussian error distribution by means of Iteratively Reweighted Least Squares with Huber weights when estimating the model parameters in the Comprehensive Inversion. - 2.
 Further investigate some of the failure cases to see if a more advanced treatment could help improve mission objectives.
 In particular, failure cases 2 and 3 deal with the addition of non-standard magnetic and attitude noise.
 In the present study these noise sources were simply treated as if they didn't exist.
 However, a more sophisticated approach, for instance a multi-satellite calibration of the VFM magnetometers, could improve these results. - 3.
 The minimal mission specifications call for a stable constellation to the point where the lower satellite pair reach 300 km altitude.
 We know that crustal field sensitivity is greatly enhanced as altitude decreases.
 This happens as a function of spherical harmonic degree n.
 Until now, only difference and sum combinations of the lower vector magnetometer pair have been exploited for enhancing crustal resolution.
 However, other combinations, such as along-track or radial differencing, may be able to further enhance this recovery and hence mitigate the effects of not reaching lower altitudes.

 - 4. Looking at radial differences is especially interesting in this context, since it results in higher sensitivity wrt. spherical harmonic degree n, compared to the use of East-West differences (as done in the present study), which amplifies sensitivity of spherical harmonic order m.
 If it turns out that radial differences will improve high-degree crustal field recovery, one could increase the number of high-low crossover-points by selecting satellite inclination such that the local time difference between the lower pair and the upper satellite reaches 12 hours within mission duration. - 5.
 Although the Swarm constellation will provide unparalleled samplings of the magnetic field, other cotemporaneous data will also exist; the observatories.
 None of the scenarios investigated in the present study includes a co-analysis of these data.
 It may be that this data set will help in a better characterization of not only the core field, but external and induced fields as well. - 6.
-Additional information on the space-time structure of the residuals (and hints on which signal is not modelled properly) might be gained from an EOF analysis of the residuals.
-Also, an eigen decomposition of the residual covariance matrices might illuminate which vector (or gradient) combinations are most contaminated. - 7.
-A refinement of the SIVW method described in chapter 4, for instance by distinguishing between data collected on the dayside versus nightside, may help to improve lithospheric field determination, especially at low latitudes.
+Additional information on the space-time structure of the residuals (and hints on which signal is not modelled properly) might be gained from an EOF analyis of the residuals.
+Also, an eigen decomposition of the residual covariance matrices might illuminate which vector (or gradient) combinations are most contaminated.